Frequently Asked Questions

 Q: Why does QUOD charge for samples?
 How are charges determined?

 A: QUOD is a not-for-profit programme.
 Core funding for the biobank infrastructure is provided by NHS Blood and Transport (NHSBT).
-Since 2017 the NHSBT Executive Board have required QUOD to recover a proportion of its operating budget (10% for 2017-18, rising to 50% by 2023).
+Since 2017, the NHSBT Executive Board have required QUOD to recover a proportion of its operating budget.
 To reach this goal, QUOD has implemented a modest fee for samples.

 QUOD aims to keep the cost for a sample for the individual researcher as low as possible.
-Each year we review the number of samples distributed in the previous year to make conservative forecasts for the upcoming year, and then divide our cost recovery target figure by the projected number of samples distributed.
+Each year, we review the number of samples distributed in the previous year to make conservative forecasts for the upcoming year, and then divide our cost recovery target figure by the projected number of samples distributed.
 This generates a ‘cost per biobank item’ that reflects an appropriate percentage of the cost to collect, store, and distribute that biobank item.
-Each autumn, the Steering Committee reviews and approves a pricing proposal for the upcoming year.
+The QUOD Steering Committee reviews and approves a pricing proposal for the upcoming year.

-Industrial applicants considering projects over 1,000 samples, or with interest in longer-term research collaborations, should contact us at quod-research@nds.ox.ac.uk to discuss options
+Industrial applicants should contact us at quod-research@nds.ox.ac.uk to discuss options.

 Q: How long will it take to receive my samples from application date?

-A: In general, we are able to review and approve Part A applications within one week, and Part B applications within two weeks following the submission to the QUOD Steering Committee.
+A: In general, we are able to review and approve Part A applications within 2 weeks, and Part B applications within 4 weeks following the submission to the QUOD Steering Committee.
 In between those applications, researchers will often be in dialogue with the QUOD team to refine sample and data requests.
 This process can be quite swift if researchers are clear on what they need, but sometimes extends over a month or more if researchers need more assistance in refining their project plans.
 Once applications are approved, an MTA must be signed before samples can be released.
-From that point, the provision of samples depends on the overall workload in the QUOD lab and the size of the sample request, but can be as brief as two weeks in the right conditions.
-In general, researchers should plan for at least a 3 month release window from the point of submitting the Part A, with larger or more complex projects taking longer.
+From that point, the provision of samples depends on the overall workload in the QUOD lab and the size of the sample request, but can be as brief as 2 weeks in the right conditions.
+In general, researchers should plan for at least a 3-month release window from the point of submitting the Part A, with larger or more complex projects taking longer.